noxthot/teaching_ss21_python_introduction_linguists/README.md

 ## language_detection
 	Compare letter frequencies of loaded text document and compare to "known" letter distributions.
-	Use levenshtein distance to find the closes match.
+	Use levenshtein distance to find the closest match.
 This example is just for teaching purposes and neither best practice nor algorithmic recommendation.

 ## sentiment_analysis_movies